navigation

 Conclusions, i.e. a discussion of the effects of the application of individual activities together with comments that will help to improve individual processes in the future, e.g. meetings of less numerous groups bring better communication results.

 If the communication activities in your company so far do not work as they should, it is worth carrying out marketing audit.
-On its basis, you will implement the necessary modifications and start achieving your goals.
+Based on it, you will implement the necessary modifications and start achieving your goals.

 Watch out for these mistakes when creating a communication plan

-The first common mistake is the lack of a set goal for a communication campaign.
-Neither you nor your employees know exactly what to communicate or why it is important.
-This is conducive to a situation in which the communication plan becomes just a dead document.
-Unless you're creating a communication plan just to tick off that task on your list, avoid clichés in it.
-Looking through successive plans, you can still come across the same slogans, especially in the section describing what communication should be like.
-Simple, honest and clear - it's obvious!
+The first common mistake is not having a set objective for the communication campaign.
+Neither you nor your employees actually know what to communicate or why it is important.
+This fosters a situation in which communication plan becomes just a dead document.
+If you do not create communication plan just to tick off that task on the list, avoid the cliché.
+When reviewing plan after plan, you may come across the same slogans over and over again, especially in the section describing what the communication should be.
+Simple, honest and clear - the obvious!
 Go one step further.

 Set communication standards.
-Take a look at the communication tools used so far in the organization - do they actually contribute to the implementation of the business strategy?
-What would help in efficient communication?
-How can different groups of employees contribute to this?
-Do you include them in your strategy?
-After all, internal communication standards apply not only to management.
-Perhaps improving internal communication should now be a priority in the company's business strategy.
-Appropriate internal communication translates directly into the achievement of business goals of the entire organization.
+Look at the communication tools used in the organisation so far - do they actually contribute to the business strategy?
+What would help to make communication more efficient?
+How can individual employee groups contribute?
+Are you including them in strategy development?
+After all, internal communication standards do not only apply to management.
+Perhaps improving internal communication should now be a priority in a company's business strategy.
+Appropriate internal communication This is because it translates directly into achieving the business objectives of the entire organisation.

-Think about how you should actually communicate with other groups.
-Define the differences and expectations, and then describe the form of communication in detail.
+Consider how you should actually communicate with the following groups.
+Define the differences and expectations and then describe the form of communication in detail.
 This may seem difficult at first, so much so that you may run out of adjectives!
-Soon, however, thanks to this exercise, you will be able to quickly create tailor-made communication plans, and later draw inspiration and new data from them.
-If you have a problem with building such a strategy, we will be happy to help you.
+Soon, however, with this exercise you will be able to quickly create tailored communication plansand then draw on them for inspiration and new data.
+If you are struggling to build such a strategy, we will be happy to help you.

 Worth knowing: